 - The creation of a loop path to the outer edge of the sporting fields for pedestrians and shared users.
 The loop path connects RiverWalk, main entries, car park, and activity anchors. - Improved east-west connections within the park.
 Presently, RiverWalk serves as the only major east-west connection in the park.
-Two new shared user paths are proposed to provide additional east-west connections that improve access from the surrounding neighbourhood. - Increased pedestrian access points to the park.
+Two new paths are proposed to provide additional east-west connections that improve access from the surrounding neighbourhood. - An proposed upgrade to the Riverwalk pathway would widen it to 4m.
+The pathway would be shared by both pedestrians and cyclists however a separated user option will be investigated. - Increased pedestrian access points to the park.
 New pedestrian entries will be added on Constitution Road, Ross Smith Avenue and Meadow Crescent.
 Landscaping and wayfinding will be upgraded at all pedestrian entries. - The creation of a series of path circuits threading together the activity anchors.
 The circuits may be coded by colours, signs, or other playful methods, and at various lengths, cater for a variety of uses: jogging, walking, riding etc.